We cannot all find protection in shallow waters. Some myths go deep.

-The various levels of refinements are further spelled out by Goleman. they are very much identical with those made use of in Rae radionics, and may come close to the general parts of refined nature or mind according to such as ancient Pythagoras as well.
+The various levels of refinements are further spelled out by Goleman. they are very much identical with those made use of in Rae radionics, and may come close to the general parts of refined nature or mind according to such as ancient Pythagoras and Pythagoreans as well.
 [Salmon thinking]

 Sheep in the free are shy like small children, and not very easy to get close to all at once.
 The ram is not all docile either - and in the Book of Revelation the lamb stands for all right wisdom.

 You do not have to be a follower of Jesus to be called a sheep.
 In the Old Testament Jehova addressed his said, chosen people as sheep, himself as their shepherd [in some Psalms too] - you may understand where Jesus got some main pictures and ideas from in the matter.